The Golden Circle : The perfect trip for a short stay

 This allows you to take your time and enjoy each spot as much as possible.
 And it makes this tour the perfect trip for a stopover between Europe and America for example.

 To start with we’d like to share with you a map where you can find the best routes.
-And the three main attractions are really easy to access!
+The three main attractions are really easy to access!

 Here’s our stunning map: